sarahmclo/slidles-puzzle/README.md

 </details>

 ## Future Features <a name="future-features"></a>
-- New puzzle levels and challenges.
+- New puzzles, with levels and increasing challenges.
-- Additional themes and color schemes.
+- Additional themes and colour schemes.
-- Social sharing features to engage with friends.
+- Social sharing features to engage with friends and further reach of Slidles.

 ## Credits <a name="credits"></a>